Dear friends, partners, and colleagues,

 But wait…there’s more!

-If a conservative 25% of the practice production comes from your hygiene department.
-If you continue to produce $800,000, then hygiene is producing $266,000, for a grand total of $1,066,000.
+Assume that a conservative 25% of the practice production comes from your hygiene department.
+If you continue to produce $800,000, then your hygiene department is producing $266,000, for a grand total of $1,066,000.
 Now your overhead is still 60% and you’re still producing the same amount of dentistry, but your ‘bonus’ (profit from the business) has just gone up.
 Your total take-home income is now $426,400.

 Now let’s say you buy this practice today for $850,000 (a reasonable price for a practice doing these numbers in many California markets).